MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-azure-03.md

 ![Unity with ObjectDetectionManager script component configuration fields shown in Inspector](images/mr-learning-azure/tutorial3-section4-step1-2.png)

 In the Hierarchy window locate the **ObjectDetectionManager** object and select it.
-The **ObjectDetectionManager** prefab contains the **ObjectDetectionManager (script)** component and as you can see from the Inspector window it depends on several settings.
+The **ObjectDetectionManager** prefab contains the **ObjectDetectionManager (script)** component and as you can see from the Inspector window it depends on Azure settings and Project settings.

 ## Retrieving Azure api resource credentials

 The necessary credentials for the **ObjectDetectionManager (script)** settings can be retrieve from the Azure Portal and the custom vision portal.

-### Azure Portal
+### Retrieving Azure Settings credentials

-Find and locate the custom vision resource of type **Cognitive Services** you have created in the *Preparing the scene* section of this tutorial.
-There click on *Keys and Endpoint* to retrieve the necessary credentials.
+Find and locate the custom vision resource of type **Cognitive Services** you have created in the *Preparing the scene* section of this tutorial (select custom vision resources name followed by *-Prediction* ).
+There click on *Overview* or *Keys and Endpoint* to retrieve the necessary credentials.

-### Custom Vision Dashboard
+### Retrieving Project Settings credentials

 In the [custom vision](https://www.customvision.ai/projects) dashboard, open the project you have created for this tutorial and click on the top right corner of the page on the gear icon to open the settings page.
 Here on the right hand *Resources* section you will find the necessary credentials.